 Rabbi Adrian Michael Schell joined the Wimbledon Synagogue as our congregational rabbi in November 2020.
 Rabbi Schell received is rabbinic ordination from the Abraham Geiger College, Potsdam/Berlin in Germany.

-Rabbi Schell is a board member of the EUPJ Rabbinic Assembly, a member of the Rabbinic Assembly of Reform Rabbis and Cantors in the UK, the Central Conference of American Rabbis and an associated member of the German General Rabbinical Conference.
+Rabbi Adrian Schell is the incoming Jewish chair of CCJ in Wimbledon, SW London and the Ditton, is a board member of the EUPJ Rabbinic Assembly, a member of the Rabbinic Assembly of Reform Rabbis and Cantors in the UK, the Central Conference of American Rabbis and an associated member of the German General Rabbinical Conference.
 Rabbi Schell is a founding member of Arzenu Germany and Hillel in Germany (Hillel International).
 He is married.

 To contact Rabbi Adrian Schell, please send an email to email@example.com